Documentation Index

 Multiple views from one source

-One enrolled API can power many governed views, each with different filter configurations:The _default object
+One enrolled API can power many governed views, each with different control configurations:The _default object

 _default is an optional catch-all that applies when no named object matches the request route:

-addresses), only that object’s filters apply.
-When no named object matches, _default filters apply.
+addresses), only that object’s controls apply.
+When no named object matches, _default controls apply.

 Spec options